 - Always wear appropriate gloves and impact-resistant goggles when handling the lamp.
 Refer to Table 8 for a list of Newport-recommended options. - Avoid undue stress on the glass portion of the lamp (protecting both the seals and envelope) to minimize the chance of catastrophic lamp failure.
 Use only your fingers when the lamp is held at one end and you are exerting a force on the other end. - Lamp orientation is critical.
-Xenon lamps are designed to operate with the anode (+) end pointing upwards. - If your lamp has a "starter" wire in place; do not remove it from the lamp. - 1.
-Locate the 450W Heat Sink Assembly (PN 90023031) consisting of the brass lamp threaded adapter (PN 8071-2-1005-2) and heat sink (PN 90015859). - 2.
-Remove the lamp from its container and check to make sure that the envelope is clean (if necessary, clean it using denatured alcohol and lint-free tissues). - 3.
+Xenon lamps are designed to operate with the anode (+) end pointing upwards. - If your lamp has a "starter" wires in place do not remove it from the lamp. - 1.
+Locate the 1.0kW Heat Sink Assembly (PN 90023032) consisting of the brass lamp threaded adapter (PN 8071-2-1005-1) and heat sink (PN 90026578). - 2.
+Remove the lamp from its container and check that the envelope is clean (if necessary, clean it using denatured alcohol and lint-free tissues). - 3.
 Place the brass threaded adapter on the cathode of the lamp (- endcap).
-Tighten the set screws to secure it in place. - 4.
+Tighten the #6-32 set screws to secure the adapter to the lamp. - 4.
 Place the heat sink over the exposed + endcap, ensuring that the endcap inserts fully into the heat sink.
-Tighten the two #10-32 set screws with the provided hex wrench to secure the heat sink to the lamp. - 5.
-Hold the lamp by the heat sink and place the threaded end through the ellipse into the socket.
+Tighten the #6-32 socket head cap screw to secure the heat sink to the lamp. - 5.
+Hold the lamp by the heatsink and place the threaded end through the ellipse and into the socket.
 Screw the lamp into the socket, being careful not to over tighten.
-Use fingers only DO NOT use any tool to tighten the lamp in the socket as this could over stress the envelope and seals, resulting in catastrophic lamp failure.
+Use fingers only - do not use any tool to tighten the lamp in the socket as this could over stress the envelope and seals, resulting in catastrophic lamp failure.